bcgov/bcbb-gitops-docs/docs/04-gitops.md

 ## Next Steps

-* Ensure rest of Project Team has necessary permissions
-* Check for availability of Argo CD Vault Plugin after several weeks
+* Check for availability of the Argo CD Vault Plugin moving away from the Vault injector method.